intitni/CustomSuggestionServiceForCopilotForXcode/README.md

 {Assistant}
 ```

+If you are new to running a model locally, you can give [LM Studio](https://lmstudio.ai) a try.

 ## Strategies

 - Default: This strategy meticulously explains the context to the model, prompting it to generate a suggestion.